dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 * Extracting "predictions_decision_scores_df.csv".

 #### *__5_Hypothesis_Tests.ipynb__*:
-* Normality checks for checking the existence of normal distribution or not in variables used in hypothesis tests
+* Normality checks for checking the existence of normal distribution or not in variables used in hypothesis tests.

 * 2 sets of hypothesis sets:
-	1) ratings vs emotions (in all dataset - non user-centric approach): 4 tests
+	1) ratings vs emotions (in all dataset - non user-centric approach): 4 tests.
 	2) user-centric approach:
-		a) ratings vs emotions (per user): 4 tests
+		a) ratings vs emotions (per user): 4 tests.
-		b) emotion scores vs emotion scores in sets of movies in watchlists of users per unique user: 4 tests
+		b) emotion scores vs emotion scores in sets of movies in watchlists of users per unique user: 4 tests.
 ####
 *__Dissertation Paper__*: The dissertation paper submitted at Strathclyde University for the degree of MSc in Information Management at the Computer & Information Sciences department (August 2020), which contains the theoretical  and practical part of this repository project.
 ####